todiadiyatmo/wp-ffpc/readme.txt

 * shortlink HTTP header preservation
 * pingback HTTP header preservation(1)
 * fallback to no caching if any error or problem occurs
+* syslog & debug settings available
+* supports multiple memcached backends
 * Wordpress Network compatible(2)
 * nginx compatible(3)
-* (optional) syslog messages of sets-gets-flushes

 (1) pingback hostname will always be generated from the accessed domain, otherwise speed would get highly compromised

-(2) If used in WordPress Network, the configuration will only be available for network admins at the network admin panel, and will be system-wide and will be applied for every blog.
+(2) If enabled as network-wide plugin in  a WordPress Network, the configuration will only be available for network admins at the network admin panel, will be system-wide and will be applied for every blog.

 (3) nginx compatility means that if used with PHP Memcache or PHP Memcached extension, the created memcached entries can be read and served directly from nginx, making the cache insanely fast.
-If used with APC, this feature is not available (no APC module for nginx), although, naturally, the cache modul is functional and working, but it will be done by PHP instead of nginx.
+If used with APC, this feature is not available (no APC module for nginx).
-Short nginx example configuration is generated on the plugin settings page if Memcache or Memcached is selected as cache type.
+Short nginx example configuration is generated on the plugin settings page, under `nginx` tab.
 NOTE: some features ( most of additional HTTP headers for example ) will not be available with this solution! ( yet )

-Some parts were based on [Hyper Cache](http://wordpress.org/extend/plugins/hyper-cache "Hyper Cache") plugin by Satollo (info@satollo.net).
+Parts are based on [Hyper Cache](http://wordpress.org/extend/plugins/hyper-cache "Hyper Cache") plugin by Satollo (info@satollo.net).

 == Installation ==
 1. Upload contents of `wp-ffpc.zip` to the `/wp-content/plugins/` directory